Tár: Additional reactions

 In an interview with The Sunday Times, conductor Marin Alsop shared her dislike of the film, calling it "anti-woman", saying "I was offended: I was offended as a woman, I was offended as a conductor, I was offended as a lesbian.
 To have an opportunity to portray a woman in that role and to make her an abuser – for me that was heartbreaking."
 In response, Blanchett told BBC Radio 4, the film was a "meditation on power, and power is genderless", and that while her character shares similarities with Alsop, it is a complete work of fiction.

-In The Guardian, conductor Alice Farnham thanked Blanchett, Field, and the film for "taking up the baton for female conductors", and for normalising their image.
+Writing in The Guardian, conductor Alice Farnham thanked Blanchett, Field, and the film for "taking up the baton for female conductors", and for normalising their image.
 Critic Emily Bootle also defended the film in the i newspaper writing: "This is a film about power [but] sometimes we have to tolerate grey areas."
 Film critics Mark Kermode and Simon Mayo also disagreed with the interpretation that Tár is "anti-woman."

 Writing for Time, Stephanie Zacharek went further: "Tár doesn't offer anything as comfortable as redemption, and it asks us to fall in love, at least a little, with a tyrant. ...
 Lydia Tár ... knows that the power of a question is greater than that of a slogan."

 Music professor Ian Pace discussed the issue in The Conversation: "It would be rash to assume that such a figure could never act in a predatory and exploitative manner.
 This is not just an issue of identity, but power and the opportunities it provides for the reckless."
 Conductor Don Baton (a pen name) in City Journal agreed.

 Film critic John McDonald for the Australian Financial Review wrote: "Had it been a male conductor, the story would have been a cliché.
-Had it been a celebration of female power, it would have been no less superficial...
+Had it been a celebration of female power, it would have been no less superficial ...
 Field has taken the 'Maestro myth' that portrays the conductor as a kind of hypermale and shown that the same issues may apply to a woman."
 Several other conductors and musicians wrote in defense of the film.